JetBrains/kotlin-web-site/docs/topics/object-declarations.md

 ### Accessing variables from anonymous objects

-The code in object expressions can access variables from the enclosing scope.
+The code in object expressions can access variables from the enclosing scope:

 ```kotlin
 fun countClicks(window: JComponent) {